Find the Right Preparation Program in Three Steps

 California specific information you should know prior to selecting a teacher preparation program.

 Step One: Research the types of teacher preparation programs

 There are three different types of teacher preparation programs:

 Some colleges and universities have programs that combine course work for the baccalaureate degree and credential.
 Designed for individuals who know, early on, that they want to teach, these options are generally more intense than traditional programs but enable you to become a teacher faster.
 Some community colleges have become part of the blended or integrated program package.
 Check it out.
 Talk to the academic advisor of the college or university of your choice.

 Alternative Certification or Intern Programs

-Once you have your bachelor's degree and have met subject matter competency requirements, you may choose to work while you learn how to teach through a district or university alternative certification program.
+Once you have your bachelor's degree and have met subject matter competency requirements, you may choose to work while you learn how to teach through a district or university alternative certification or intern program.
 These specially designed programs put you in the classroom as a teacher (under supervision) while you complete coursework on teaching theory and techniques.

 Many colleges and universities offer state-approved courses for college graduates.
 This "fifth year" approach involves two or three semesters of coursework, student teaching, and sometimes includes a master's degree.